Judo Capital Review

 Analysis of Client Reviews:

-Customers have yet to leave a review on their experiences with Judo Capital.
+Customers have yet to leave a review on their experiences with Judo Capital and to be honest don’t really have a method of doing so.
 As such, there is currently no data to break down.
 However, we can surmise that the experience of pioneer customers has been positive.

 - Startup: Yes, but they assess loans on a case-by-case basis with relationship bankers.

-- Bad credit: Yes, but they assess loans on a case-by-case basis with relationship bankers.
+- Bad credit: Yes, but they assess loans on a case-by-case basis with relationship bankers, unlike some other bad credit business loans in Australia.

 - Established business: Yes.
-With a track record, Judo Capital will gladly lend to established SMEs.
+With a track record, Judo Capital will gladly lend to established SMEs and this is their primary focus when considering lending starts at $250,000.

 Judo Capital Alternatives in Australia: